- Reading News from Ms. Sullivan

 Ms. Harmon’s Speech and Language Update

-Book of the Month: There Was An Old Lady Who Swallowed A Bat by Lucille Colandro.
+Book of the month: There Was An Old Lady Who Swallowed Some Snow, by Lucille Colandro.

-Email me anytime at firstname.lastname@example.org with any questions or concerns!
+Email me anytime firstname.lastname@example.org with any questions or concerns!

 Ashley Harmon, MS CCC-SLP